Zoreno/OS6/libk/README.md

 ## Math functions

 Math functions are put in the same archive.
 Most math functions are implemented as simple as possible, so the precision of the functions may wary.
+Only float versions are currently implemented.